mum4k/termdash/doc/design.md

 All widgets indirectly write to the back buffer of the terminal implementation.
 The changes to the back buffer only become visible when the infrastructure flushes its content.

-Widgets cannot force a flush, but they can indicate that a flush is desired.
-The infrastructure throttles the amount of times this happens.

 #### Terminal resizing

 The terminal resize events are processed by the infrastructure.
 Each widget